pivotal/docs-tap/scst-scan/install-carbonblack-integration.hbs.md

 This topic describes prerequisites for installing Supply Chain Security Tools - Scan (Carbon Black Scanner) from the Tanzu Application Platform package repository.

->**Note:** Carbon Black's image scanning capability is in beta.
+>**Note** Carbon Black's image scanning capability is in beta.
 Carbon Black might only return a partial list of CVEs when scanning Buildpack images.

 ## <a id="prerecs"></a> Prepare the Carbon Black Scanner configuration

 To prepare the Carbon Black Scanner configuration before you install any scanners:

 1. Obtain a Carbon Black API Token from Carbon Black Cloud.